maykinmedia/consumerjs/doc/abstract-consumer.md

 <a name="AbstractConsumer+addHeader"></a>

 ### *abstractConsumer.addHeader(name, value)*
-Adds a header to all future request
+Adds a header to all future request.

 **Kind**: instance method of <code>[AbstractConsumer](#AbstractConsumer)</code>